estanqueiroa/awscode/cloudformation/genai-prompts/README.md

 * Monitor costs associated with Bedrock usage

 ## Clean Up
-To remove all resources, delete the CloudFormation stack and the Bedrock prompt created.
+To remove all resources, delete the CloudFormation stack

+The Bedrock prompt created will be deleted as part of the Lambda execution (Delete Event)

 ## Contributing
 Please submit issues and pull requests for any improvements.